Contrasting Solstice Advanced Mat (NASDAQ:SOLS) & SIFCO Industries (NYSE:SIF)

 |2.50

-Solstice Advanced Mat has a consensus target price of $55.50, indicating a potential upside of 11.60%.
-Given Solstice Advanced Mat’s stronger consensus rating and higher probable upside, analysts clearly believe Solstice Advanced Mat is more favorable than SIFCO Industries.
+Solstice Advanced Mat has a consensus target price of $55.50, indicating a potential upside of 11.02%.
+Given Solstice Advanced Mat’s stronger consensus rating and higher probable upside, analysts plainly believe Solstice Advanced Mat is more favorable than SIFCO Industries.

 |SIFCO Industries